formkit/docs-content/essentials/inputs.md

 ## Events

 FormKit inputs emit both _universal_ events (ones that are emitted from all inputs), and _input-specific_ events.
-The following table is a comprehensive live of events emitted by all FormKit inputs.
+The following table is a comprehensive list of events emitted by all FormKit inputs.

 <reference-table type="events" primary="event"></reference-table>